 Prospective students of online special education degrees should make sure that the school they are looking to attend is regionally and programmatically accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 Accreditation through this body ensures that the education students will receive has been held to standards that assure quality and supports continuous improvement to strengthen P-12 student learning.

+207 Programs, 2 Bachelor's in Special Education (view all)

-Online Bachelor's Degrees in Special Education
+207 Programs, 2 Bachelor's in Special Education

 One factor that individuals should keep in mind when deciding on an educational program is whether or not that program is regionally and programmatically accredited.
 When a school is regionally accredited, it means that an independent organization has evaluated that school as a whole and determined that it meets certain educational standards.
 Regional accreditation is important because credits transfer more easily between regionally accredited institutions.
 Furthermore, federal financial aid is not available to students enrolled in non-accredited schools.

 Programmatic accreditation is given out by independent organizations that specialize in evaluating programs in specific subjects.
 For example, the National Council for Accreditation of Teacher Education (NCATE) was the main accrediting body for teaching programs until it merged with the Teacher Education Accreditation Council (TEAC) to form the Council for the Accreditation of Educator Preparation (CAEP).
 Education programs that have received CAEP accreditation are considered by the accrediting body to be quality programs that prepare students for their future teaching careers.
 Aspiring special education teachers should look for a training program that has this type of accreditation because that will provide them with the assurance that they are learning the most up-to-date skills and that they are receiving a rigorous training that will turn them into quality educators.

 Special Education Teacher Requirements